Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 How Much Should You Keep in Savings?

-Financial planners recommend keeping 3-6 months of expenses in an easily accessible savings account.
-In Poland:
+Financial planners recommend 3-6 months of expenses in an easily accessible savings account.
+Polish monthly benchmarks:

 Monthly Expenses Emergency Fund Target Annual Interest (at 5%)

-Everything above your emergency fund should be invested for higher returns — a savings account at 5% barely beats inflation.
+Everything above the emergency fund should be invested for higher expected returns — 5% barely outruns 4.2% CPI.

 Tax on Savings Interest (Belka Tax)

-All interest earned on savings accounts in Poland is subject to the 19% Belka tax (podatek od zysków kapitałowych).
-This tax is:
+All savings interest in Poland is subject to the 19% Belka tax (podatek od zysków kapitałowych).
+It's:

 4.00% 0.76% 3.24%